johan-socarras/EVE-NG-Networking-Labs/02-three-tier-enterprise-lan/README.md

 1. Build a three-tier LAN using Core, Distribution, and Access layers.
 2. Segment the network using VLANs for management, data, servers, and isolated devices.
 3. Configure trunk links between Access and Distribution switches.
-4. Use EtherChannel to bundle redundant Layer 2 links.
-5. Configure Rapid-PVST and define STP root priorities.
+4. Configure Rapid-PVST and define STP root priorities.
-6. Configure HSRP to provide redundant default gateways.
-7. Use routed ports between Distribution and Core layers.
+5. Use routed ports between Distribution and Core layers.
-8. Advertise internal networks using OSPF Area 0.
+6. Advertise internal networks using OSPF Area 0.
-9. Use passive interfaces to prevent unnecessary OSPF hellos toward end-user VLANs.
+7. Use passive interfaces to prevent unnecessary OSPF hellos toward end-user VLANs.
-10. Configure DHCP services and DHCP relay.
-11. Configure NAT overload for internet access.
-12. Restrict SSH access to network devices using management ACLs.
+8. Restrict SSH access to network devices using management ACLs.

 ## VLAN Summary